What is Searchable

 What are the main features and information displayed on the Search Results page?

-Magazine [ ]: Quickly identify the source of any search result via the color-coded J, S, H, and M icons (Journal, Sentinel, Herald, Monitor).
+- Magazine [ ]: Quickly identify the source of any search result via the color-coded J, S, H, M, and JSH icons (Journal, Sentinel, Herald, Monitor, JSH-Online).

-Audio [ ]: For any results that display the headphones icon, subscribers can click and listen to the radio, chat, podcast, or article audio without ever leaving the results page.
+- Audio [ ]: For any results that display the headphones icon, subscribers can click on the icon and listen to the audio program or article audio without ever leaving the results page.

 What is the “Refine your search” filter toolbar, and how does it work?